-The United States Dragon Boat Federation is offering a Fundamentals of Dragon Boat Coaching Course at the end of the month, right here in Portland, led by Connie Flesuras, founder of Dragon Boat Training.
+The United States Dragon Boat Federation is offering a Fundamentals of Dragon Boat Coaching Course in November, right here in Portland, led by Connie Flesuras, founder of Dragon Boat Training.

-Where: Portland Boathouse, 1515 SE Water Avenue, Portland, Oregon
+Where: Wasabi Paddling Club, 1515 SE Water Avenue, Portland, Oregon

 Course highlights include: